meta-star/pbp_analytics/docs/index.rst

 show how to connect Analytics ,and tell you the usage.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
-   :caption: Basic
+   :caption: Install Analytics

-   guide/installation/index.rst
+   guide/installation/index

 Indices and tables
 ------------------